Sgt Harry Wright 995199 23 November 1912—27 October 2001

 Middle East Blenheim Ops

 In any event, by October 1941 he was slated for overseas service.
-At Portreath, he crewed up with Pilot Officer Williamson (Pilot) and Sgt Smith (Observer) to ferry a Blenheim via Gibraltar and on to Malta and 107 Squadron.
+At Portreath, he crewed up with the Australian Pilot Officer LH (Len, Willie) Williamson 402688 (Pilot) and Sgt Smith (Observer, possibly Sgt AJ Smith 926259) to ferry a Blenheim via Gibraltar and on to Malta and 107 Squadron.
 He remarked later:

 Together, they managed “about 40 ops” with 107 Squadron on Malta GC.
 The tale of those valiant days, mounting daylight low-level anti-shipping attacks and ground strikes against Axis forces in Italy and North Africa, has been told by RE Gilman DFC DFM in The Shiphunters.